- Cranberries singer Dolores O'Riordan held after allegedly assaulting airline crewmember

 Unsympathetic flight attendants wouldn't allow the actor to use the bathrooms, which were locked until takeoff.

-Fellow actor Edouard Baer offered Depardieu an empty bottle to pee into.
+Fellow actor Edouard Baer offered Depardieu an empty bottle

 The bladder-challenged 62-year-old went ahead and did what he had to do.